-The Award Letter is an offer of the amount of funding you are eligible to receive.
-The amount of funding offered on the Award Letter is based on federal eligibility requirements, availability of funds, and in most cases, full-time enrollment.
+The Award Letter is an offer of the amount of funding you are eligible to receive, and is based on federal eligibility requirements, fund availability, and for some types of aid your enrollment level and class standing.

-Your loan eligibility (if not packaged at the time of initial award) will be sent to you separately on a Pre-Award Loan Estimate.
-This is an estimate of the amount of both Federal Direct Subsidized and Unsubsidized loans you're eligible to receive.
+Information about your loan eligibility, if not indicated at the time of initial award, will be sent to you separately on a Pre-Award Loan Estimate.
+This is an estimate of the amount of Federal Direct Subsidized and Unsubsidized loans you're eligible to borrow.

 Columbia Gorge Community College (CGCC) may adjust your award if:

 - Your enrollment level changed

 - You received an outside scholarship of other external funding

 - There was a change in your Cost of Attendance